Interleaving Distance as a Galois-Edit Distance: Preliminaries

-\begin{remark} \begin{enumerate}[label=(\roman*)] \item Given a Galois connection $f: P\leftrightarrows{} Q:g$, the map $f$ preserves all joins in $P$ (i.e. if $p\vee p'$ exists, then $f(p\vee p')=f(p)\vee f(p')$ for all $p,p'\in P$) and the bottom (i.e. if $\bot_P$ exists, then $f(\bot_P)=\bot_Q)$), while $g$ preserves all meets and the top \cite[V.5 Theorem 1]{mac2013categories}. \item If $P$ is a finite (bounded join-semi)lattice, then a monotone function $f:P\to Q$ has a right adjoint if and only if $f$ preserves all joins and the bottom.
-Dually, if $Q$ is a finite (bounded meet-semi) lattice, then a monotone function $g:Q\to P$ has a left adjoint if and only if $g$ preserves all meets and the top \cite[V.6 Theorem 2]{mac2013categories}. \item Let $P$ be a finite poset with all binary joins.
-For any monotone function $f:P\to Q$ that preserves joins, by \Cref{item:productofadjoints1}, the map $f_\bot: P_\bot \to Q_\bot$ has a right adjoint.
-The right adjoint is called the \textbf{floor function}, denoted by $\lfloor - \rfloor_P$.
-For $p\in P_{\bot}$, we will abbreviate $\lfloor - \rfloor_P(p)$ by $\lfloor p\rfloor_P$. \item The left or right adjoint of any grid morphism, whenever it exists, is again a grid morphism, as we now show.
-Consider a grid morphism $f:=\prod_{i\in I} f_i$ for an index set $I$ and for $i\in I$, and for monotone functions $f_i:P_i \rightarrow Q_i$ between $1\textbf{D}$-posets.
-Suppose $f$ is a left (resp., right) adjoint of a Galois connection.
-By \Cref{productofadjoints0}, $f$ preserves the bottom (resp., top).
-This implies that for each $i\in I$, $f_i$ preserves the bottom (resp., top), thus $f_i$ has the right (resp., left) adjoint $g_i$.
-It is easy to see that the grid morphism $\prod_{i\in I} g_i$ is the right (resp., left) adjoint of $f$. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate}[label=(\roman*)] \item Given a Galois connection $f:P\leftrightarrows Q:g$, \Cref{prop:existence of adjoint}~\ref{item:existence of right adjoint} implies $f\circ g \leq \id_Q$, whereas \Cref{prop:existence of adjoint}~\Cref{item:existence of adjoint2} implies $g\circ f \geq \id_P$. \item Given a Galois connection $f: P\leftrightarrows{} Q:g$, the left adjoint $f$ preserves all joins in $P$, i.e., for every $A\subset P$ such that the join $\bigvee A$ exists in $P$, the join $\bigvee f(A)$ exists in $Q$ and $f(\bigvee A)=\bigvee f(A)$ .
+This implies that if $\bot_P$ exists, then $\bot_Q$ exists in $Q$ and $f(\bot_P)=\bot_Q$, as the empty join is the bottom element.
+In contrast, the right adjoint $g$ preserves all meets and thus the top.
+This is a direct corollary of \cite[V.5 Theorem 1]{mac2013categories}. \item Here is a partial converse of the preceding statement.
+If $P$ is a finite (bounded join-semi)lattice, then a monotone function $f:P\to Q$ has a right adjoint if and only if $f$ preserves all joins.
+Dually, if $Q$ is a finite (bounded meet-semi)lattice, then a monotone function $P\leftarrow Q:g$ has a left adjoint if and only if $g$ preserves all meets.
+This is a direct corollary of \cite[V.6 Theorem 2]{mac2013categories}. \item Let $P$ be a finite join-semilattice.
+For any monotone function $f:P\to Q$ that preserves all binary joins, by \Cref{item:productofadjoints1}, the function $f_\bot: P_\bot \to Q_\bot$ admits a right adjoint.
+The right adjoint is called the \textbf{floor function}, denoted by $\lfloor - \rfloor^Q_P$.
+For $p\in P_{\bot}$, we will abbreviate $\lfloor - \rfloor^Q_P(p)$ by $\lfloor p\rfloor^Q_P$. \footnote{ Concepts closely related to our notion of the floor function have appeared in the literature.
+For example, in \cite[Section 2.2]{chacholski2021realisations}, the authors introduce the notion of \emph{transfer} which is more general than that of the floor function $\lfloor - \rfloor_P^Q$: The floor function $\lfloor - \rfloor_P^Q$ that is associated with a monotone function $f:P\to Q$ requires that $P$ be a \emph{finite} join-semilattice and that $f$ preserve all binary joins, whereas the transfer of $f:P\to Q$ only requires that $P$ be a (not necessarily finite) join-semilattice and that $f$ be a function of \emph{finite-type}, i.e., for all $q\in Q$, $\{p\in P:f(p)\le q\}$ is finite; even join-preserving property is not required, although the examples considered by the author satisfy it.
+In an earlier work \cite{erne1993primer}, a full subposet $P$ of a poset $Q$ for which the inclusion $P\hookrightarrow Q$ has a right adjoint is called an \emph{interior system}. } \end{enumerate} \end{remark}